andresaraujo/website/flutter-for-android.md

 {% endprettify %}

-then inside your location route once the user has selected their location you can simply "pop" the stack with the result
+then inside your location route once the user has selected their location you can "pop" the stack with the result

 <!-- skip -->
 {% prettify dart %}